pperkovich1/Romero_VAE_DCA/README.md

 ### Acknowledgements
-* The underlying VAE code has been taken from Dr. Sebastian Raschka's [Deep Learning Models github archive](https://github.com/rasbt/deeplearning-models).
-[Link to AE-VAE](https://github.com/rasbt/deeplearning-models/blob/master/pytorch_ipynb/autoencoder/ae-var.ipynb)
+* The underlying VAE code has been taken from the [AE-VAE example](https://github.com/rasbt/deeplearning-models/blob/master/pytorch_ipynb/autoencoder/ae-var.ipynb) of Sebastian Raschka's [Deep Learning Models github archive](https://github.com/rasbt/deeplearning-models).
 * The method for re-weighting sequences has been taken from *Riesselman, Adam J., John B. Ingraham, and Debora S. Marks.
 "Deep generative models of genetic variation capture the effects of mutations."
 Nature methods 15.10 (2018): 816-822.*